 DM: Juan Barbas (Argentina)

-Barbas started his career in 1977 at Racing Club de Avellaneda.
-He then went on to play for Real Zaragoza in Spain, U.S. Lecce in Italy, FC Locarno, and FC Sion in Switzerland.
+Juan Barbas started his career in 1977 at Racing Club de Avellaneda.
+He then went on to play in Spain, Italy and Switzerland.
 Barbas was a part of the Sion team that won the 1991–1992 Swiss Championship.
-After another spell at Locarno, Barbas returned to Argentina where he had a short spell with Club Atlético Huracán before dropping down to the lower leagues to play for Alvarado de Mar del Plata and then All Boys, where he retired in 1997.
-Barbas was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he went on to play for Argentina 33 times including appearances at the 1982 FIFA World Cup.
+He was part of the Argentina Under-20 squad that won the 1979 FIFA World Youth Championship, he played 33 times the senior team, including at the 1982 World Cup Finals in Spain.

 RW: Omar Oreste Corbatta (Argentina)